 Researchers wanted to understand if nutrients — notably, phenols — were added, lost, or enhanced in each of the cooking methods.
 We don’t talk much about phenols, but they are important nutrients.
 They are naturally occurring antioxidants unique to many vegetables.
 They contribute to the vegetables’ flavor and can be supportive of good health.
 For example, the phenol thymol, found in thyme, has antiseptic properties.
-Capsaicin, found in chilies and peppers, can be used for pain relief. have also been studied for their anti-cancer properties.
+Capsaicin, found in chilies and peppers, can be used for pain relief.

 The study showed that foods sautéed in olive oil had phenols that weren’t present in the raw form — because they picked up phenols from the olive oil in deep-frying and sautéing, and thus the antioxidant capacity of the foods increased when they were prepared in oil.

 The study itself is not terribly confusing, just limited in its reach.
 However, many of the stories published about the study have misled readers into thinking frying is good.

 "I worry about how this information is communicated,” says Las Vegas-based dietician Andy Bellatti, M.S., R.D.
 First, he notes, the study covers only four vegetables — potatoes, tomatoes, eggplant, and pumpkin.
 While the first two are fixtures of the average American diet, the four together in no way comprise the entire category of “vegetables,” in which most of us would include many green vegetables such as lettuces and broccoli.

 Second, most reports fail to distinguish between “frying” and “sautéing.”
 These are not interchangeable terms.